violencedev/hentaisaucecodegenerator/README.md

 # hentaisaucecodegenerator
-An disgusting program for fappers of drawn characters.
+A disgusting program for fappers of drawn characters.